AlexBocken/kanji/README.md

 ### Disclaimer

-Hints are now implemented, but need correct formatting to highlight meaning and primitives in the sentences.
+Hints are now been mostly implemented, but need correct formatting to highlight meaning and primitives in the sentences.
-The correct formatting is as of today (20210111) at no.1005 and will gain roughly ten new correctly formatted hints per day.
+The correct formatting (and german sentences) are as of today (20211128) at no.2308.
-To get the Kanji unicode characters I used this [Kanji recognition site](https://kanji.sljfaq.org/draw-canvas.html).
-Seems a lot faster than having to rely on Google Translate (plus I don't have to use Google, which is a benefit in itself.)

 ## Primitves
 I'm mapping primitives which cannot be found in the Unicode standard to a section of the Ethiopian Alphabet.